bryan-at-looker/embed-sdk-sko-markdown/section3.md

     });
 ```

- Then import the function we need `accessToken` by updating the `auth_utils.ts` file.
+ Then import the function we need `accessToken` by updating the `webpack-devserver.config.js` file.
 Place this line at the top.

  ```
 var { accessToken } = require('./server_utils/auth_utils')